 Fortunately, bands 1, 6, and 11 are sufficiently spaced and without overlap, and are generally recommended.
 For wireless APs that support 802.11n, if you want to use a 40MHz bandwidth, it is best to be in a closed room, or the signal will be very poor.

-If you want to increase the speed and reduce interference, it is best to use frequency bands 1, 6, and 11, but also consider other nearby networks and make your choice.
+2, how to choose the frequency band If you want to increase the speed and reduce interference, it is best to use frequency bands 1, 6, and 11, but also consider other nearby networks and make your choice.

 For example, if you are using band 1 and people next door are using band 2, your speed may decrease.
 You can switch to Band 11 (also in Band 6) to avoid interference.
 Of course other frequency bands than 1, 6, and 11 are also available, but you are very likely to affect other people's networks.